SEX COACH CAITLIN V

 The other thing I say to men, and this is not very popular, but like, think about what you would want for your own anus.
 The cool things about anus is that we all have them.

 area, their ass touched, licked, and they're so embarrassed because it's such a sensitive area.
-It's so pleasurable for men, but the taboos that are.
+It's so pleasurable for men, but the taboos

-They're like, oh, you know, that makes me gay.
 And it doesn't make you gay if you want to get your ass touched, your anus touched.

 Your anus has almost as many nerve-endings as your lips, right?
+Like how pleasurable it is to have someone kiss your lips.

-Like, how pleasurable it is to have someone kiss your lips.
-Like, it's very pleasurable to have someone touch and massage and lick and caress your anus.
+Like it's very pleasurable to have someone touch and massage and lick and caress your anus.

 But if you're afraid of what it means to someone who's not even watching, who's not here in the room with us, right?

-And that's preventing you from having the conversation with your partner, it's worth considering, like, how can you address this in a way that would feel good and safe?
+And that's preventing you from having the conversation with your partner, it's worth considering like how can you address this in a way that would feel good and safe.

 And it's like, some guys don't have partners who are willing to hear it, right?
 They have women in their lives who would be like, that does make you gay, right?